Trinity Church (Antarctica): Clergy

 The church is staffed year-round by one or two Orthodox priests, who are hieromonks of Troitse-Sergiyeva Lavra volunteering for the Antarctic assignment.
-Similarly to the personnel of most year-round Antarctic stations, the priests are rotated annually by the Lavra; however, several of them, including Father Kallistrat, chose to come back to King George Island for another one-year tour of duty after a year or two on the mainland.
+Like the personnel of most year-round Antarctic stations, the priests are rotated annually by the Lavra; several of them, including Father Kallistrat, chose to return to King George Island for another one-year tour of duty after a year or two on the mainland.

+Kallistrat, a hieromonk of Troitse-Sergiyeva Lavra, had previously served at the Lavra's skete on Anzer Island in the subarctic Solovki Archipelago.

+Activities

 Among the priests' tasks is praying for the souls of the 64 Russian people who have died in Antarctic expeditions and serving the spiritual needs of the staff of Bellingshausen Station and other nearby stations.
+Priests also assist with the general maintenance of the Bellingshausen station.

 Besides Russian polar researchers, the church is often visited by their colleagues from the nearby Chilean, Polish, Korean, and other research stations, as well as by tourists.
 For the benefit of Latin American visitors, some church services are conducted in Spanish.

 On occasion, the priest baptizes new adherents of Christianity in the Southern Ocean.

-On 29 January 2007, the priest of the church celebrated the first church wedding in Antarctica.
+On 29 January 2007, the priest of the church celebrated the first wedding at the church in Antarctica.
 The husband, Eduardo Aliaga Ilabaca, is a staff member of a Chilean Antarctic base, who had joined the Orthodox Church soon after the opening of the Antarctic temple; his wife, Angelina Zhuldybina, is Russian.